swiftlang/swift-evolution/proposals/nnnn-rigidarray-uniquearray.md

 ## Summary of changes

-We propose to introduce two new array types to the standard library, `RigidArray` and `UniqueArray`, that are both capable of storing noncopyable elements.
+We propose to introduce two new array types to the Standard Library, `RigidArray` and `UniqueArray`, that are both capable of storing noncopyable elements.